 Where the design community meets.

-Founder at BetaList Joined almost 5 years ago
+Founder at BetaList Joined about 5 years ago

 I previously made highscore.money and wondered if I could make something similar again, but that could keep going for a longer time.
 Expensive Chat is the result.

 It was recently featured on a few publications like Vice and The Verge.
 I'm curious what DN thinks of it, especially the design and overall user experience.

 Hi DN!
 Every year we compile a list of startups we expect to hear more from the coming year.
 We previously featured startups such as InVision, Pinterest, and IFTTT before they made it big.
 (We've been doing this for 8 years now.)

 FWIW, there's a paid option starting at $19/year to remove the branding.
 In the future that will come along with some more advanced features as well.

 Thanks for your feedback!

 I didn't think of the "via tweet.photo" making it look it's not the author's own photo.
 That's an interesting point.
 I wonder if I could rephrase it to avoid confusion.
 Any suggestions?

 As for the camera emoji: it's the first time I've heard someone not liking it, but maybe I'll make it configurable.
 It would save two more characters for the caption.

 If you've ever tried tweeting an Instagram post from within the app, you will probably have noticed that your photo doesn't actually show up in the tweet.
 All it shows is a link back to the Instagram post.
 Not very useful.